 Chime was about to shift and climb down to the work areas below, when six warriors dropped down the shaft, their wings partially spread, spines flared, tails whipping around.
 Chime stumbled back as they flashed by, their bright scales blending into a rainbow of colors.
 "Watch it!" he shouted.
 This was just more confirmation for his private theory that wings made people stupid.

 The only response was a laugh, echoing up from below.

-Raksura were divided into winged Aeriat and wingless Arbora, and sometimes they were divided in more ways than one.
+Raksura were divided into winged Aeriat and wingless Arbora, and sometimes they were divided in more ways than that one.
 The four Arbora castes of teachers, hunters, soldiers, and mentors cared for the colony and took care of its children, and produced everything it needed.
-The Aeriat, warriors and the queens and consorts, protected and guided it.
+The Aeriat, warriors and the queens and consorts, protected and guided the court.
 Or that was the idea, anyway.
 In Indigo Cloud, the queens did the protecting and guiding and the warriors, especially the young male ones, mostly caused trouble.

 "Stupid warriors," he muttered.
 "Oh, sorry, Balm."
 She was just climbing down from the open platform on the level above and dropped to land on the floor beside him.
-Balm was a warrior too, but a cut above the others; she was clutchmate to Jade, the colony's daughter queen.
+Balm was a warrior too, but a cut above the others; she was clutchmate to Jade, the court's daughter queen.